Remarketing — what it is, how it works, benefits, and more.

 This technique is called remarketing because you’re re-engaging with a potential customer.
 This person is already somewhat familiar with your brand and products, and creating more touchpoints and conversations with them increases the likelihood of a conversion.

-While organic strategies can certainly help you deepen relationships with potential customers, remarketing often leverages ads to re-engage with site visitors.
+While organic strategies can certainly help you deepen relationships with potential customers, remarketing often uses ads to re-engage with site visitors.
 There are many ways to do remarketing, but some of the most popular platforms are Google Ads, Facebook Ads, Microsoft Advertising, and AdRoll.

-Remarketing vs. retargeting
+Remarketing vs. retargeting.

 Remarketing is a broader strategy that can include retargeting.
-Both retargeting and remarketing aim to re-engage customers who showed an interest in your company, but remarketing usually involves a wider range of techniques and channels, with a heavier emphasis on email.
+Both retargeting and remarketing aim to re-engage customers who showed an interest in your company.
+However, remarketing usually involves a wider range of techniques and channels, with a heavier emphasis on email.
 Remarketing can also include re-engaging customers through email after they abandon a shopping cart, sending direct mail to customers who visited your store but didn’t make a purchase, or even reaching out via phone call.

-How remarketing works
+How remarketing works.

-Remarketing pixel tags
+Remarketing pixel tags.

 Pixel tags, which are also known as tracking pixels, are small pieces of code on a website that enable the placement of cookies onto a user’s web browser.
 When you create a remarketing campaign with a particular platform, it will give you a pixel tag code to add to your website.
 From there, the pixel drops a cookie into the user’s site browser, creating a trail of breadcrumbs you can use to serve tailored ads as they surf the web.
 This allows you to maintain connections with past visitors and engage with them long after they leave your website.

-Remarketing lists
+Remarketing lists.

 A remarketing list is a record of visitors who visited or performed a certain action on your website.
 When a visitor goes to a specific landing page, the remarketing tool adds that user to your remarketing list.
 From there, your remarketing campaign will display ads to these users that include relevant content from that landing page.
 This enables hyper-personalized experiences that make remarketing campaigns much more effective.

-Types of remarketing
+Types of remarketing.

-Standard remarketing
+Standard remarketing.

 Standard remarketing is the most common way brands embrace remarketing.
 With standard remarketing, you show tailored ads to users who previously visited your site.
-These ads are typically delivered through display networks and remind visitors about your products or services — hopefully enticing them to return.
+These ads are typically delivered through display networks and remind visitors about your products or services, hopefully enticing them to return.

 Standard remarketing also uses search engine data to display related or complementary products to these users, making your messaging much more persuasive and powerful.

-Dynamic remarketing
+Dynamic remarketing.

 Dynamic remarketing is a more personalized form of remarketing that serves ads tailored specifically to a single user.
 For example, dynamic remarketing campaigns serve ads featuring the exact product a visitor saw when they browsed your website.
 This creates a much more direct and relevant connection to the shopper’s interests.